emnh/c2js-compiler/README.md

 anything in a Web browser yet.

 # TODO
- - Pointer arithmetic.
-Array pointers.
  - Goto statements and labels.
  - JavaScript to C source maps.
  - Resolve variable type issues, JavaScript string versus char\* etc.
  -
  - Compile musl (light libc) and get libraries from Emscripten.
  - Implement filesystem (can probably borrow from Emscripten).
+Use browserfs.
  - Compile simple tool and try to run.